wmassey776/Hacktoberfest_2021/README.md

 Where `{branch-name}` is your branch name.

-### 4. Create your Python project
+### 4. Add your Contribution
-Create a Python script of your choice.
+Either add your name to the `CONTRIBUTORS.md` file or add a Python script of your choice.
 When you are done, Add the changes to the branch you just created using the git add command:
 - `git add <filename>`

 Now commit your changes using the `git command`: